litnimax/zmq-ami-broker/README.md

 DeviceStateChange or PresenceStateChange it passes these events to other servers using AMI action SetVar with DEVICE_STATE and PRESENCE_STATE functions.

+So currently it supports only DeviceStateChange and PresenceStateChange but support for other messages can be easily implemented.

 ## Requirements ##
 * Python 2.7.
 * System libs libzmq and libzmq-dev.